pacificclimate/gulpy/README.md

 # gulpy

 ## Purpose
-The scripts in this repository insert observations made by weather stations into PCIC's CRMP or DBMSC databases.
+The scripts in this repository insert observations made by weather stations into PCIC's CRMP or MSC databases.

 `import_bch_flat.py` reads a file containing a list of datafiles, one per line.
 An example filelist: